Thomas L. Carr: Photography

 Around 2002 Carr, joined the Colorado Photographic Arts Center in Denver, Colorado, where he served as a board member from 2006 to 2008.
 The Center also holds one of his photographs in its permanent collection.
 In 2003 he was invited to write an article for Colorado Heritage Magazine about the common histories of archaeology and photography.
 The magazine also featured a portfolio of his photography.
 In 2004 he was invited to exhibit his photographic work at the Center of Southwest Studies, Fort Lewis College, Durango, Colorado.
-The exhibit was titled Presence Within Abandonment: Photography, Archaeology, and Western Historic Sites and went on to be hosted at the Farmington Museum, in Farmington, New Mexico in 2005, and the Canyons of the Ancients National Monument Visitor's Center, in Dolores, Colorado, in 2006.
+The exhibit was titled Presence Within Abandonment: Photography, Archaeology, and Western Historic Sites and went on to be hosted at the Farmington Museum, in Farmington, New Mexico in 2005, and the Canyons of the Ancients National Monument Visitor Center, in Dolores, Colorado, in 2006.
 Various local newspapers reviewed the exhibition, including an article by photo historian Judith Reynolds in the Durango Herald.
 Carr was invited to write another article and associated photo essay for Colorado Heritage Magazine in the spring of 2005 about the World War II era Japanese American internment camp in Colorado known as Amache.
 Also in 2005, the Dairy Arts Center in Boulder, Colorado, hosted an exhibition of Carr's portfolio from Scotland titled Farmers, Saints, and Tyrants.

 In 2006 Carr co-curated an exhibition of vintage photographs chronicling the history of Mesa Verde National Park.
 The exhibit was titled From Nordenskiold to Nusbaum: photography, archaeology, and tourism in the early years of Mesa Verde National Park and was held in the Western Art Gallery of the Central Denver Public Library.
 The exhibit was highlighted in several newspapers, including the Rocky Mountain News.
 Carr also wrote an accompanying article for Colorado Heritage Magazine.
 The exhibit also won a Best of Denver award from Westword Magazine.
 Also in 2006, and in association with the celebration of the 100th anniversary of the Antiquities Act, Carr was invited by the University of Denver Museum of Anthropology to exhibit his portfolio of photographs taken at Ancestral Puebloan archaeological sites in the Southwestern United States.